justinwoo/spago2nix/README.md

 ## Troubleshooting

-#### Can I get some manual support from you?

-Yes!
-Please consider supporting me through GitHub Sponsors and get in touch: <https://github.com/sponsors/justinwoo>

 #### I get `MissingRevOrRepoResult` on a package with branch name as a version

 Nix gives out the specific constant SHA256 hash for broken Git fetches, so the error is thrown.